cvcoding/SaGF/README.md

 Dataset
-The model was validated on 31,910 ultrasound images from 7,882 patients across multicenter cohorts.
+The model was trained on 31,910 ultrasound images from 7,882 patients across multicenter cohorts.
 Due to patient privacy regulations, please contact the corresponding author for dataset access requests.

 Preprocessing steps: